 - Make regular exercise a part of your daily routine.
 Exercise makes you feel good and has numerous real-life benefits.

 Supplementing dopamine fasting with real-life activities that compel you to earn your dopamine is crucial because this is the only way to permanently shake off your unhealthy addictions.
-This is why I spared dopamine fasting only one chapter in my book Be a Better Man in 30 Days and supported it with 8 other chapters because for dopamine fasting to take hold until you permanently rewire your brain for lifetime success, it’s better to supplement it with a robust self-improvement framework.
+This is why I spared dopamine fasting only one chapter in my book How to Be a Superior Man and supported it with 8 other chapters because for dopamine fasting to take hold until you permanently rewire your brain for lifetime success, it’s better to supplement it with a robust self-improvement framework.

 Confused?
 Let me give you an example: